-19. Athletes must enter and leave the field of play wearing their judogi in the proper way.
-If the judogi and/or belt becomes disarranged during the contest the judoka is obliged to quickly rearrange it back to the correct position.
-This can be between mate and hajime or during any break in action.
-The referee will award a penalty (shido or hansoku-make if it is the third penalties) towards the contestant (s) who does not re-adjust their judogi correctly between the mate and the subsequent hajme.
+19. Contestants must enter and leave the field of play wearing their judogi in the proper way.
+If the judogi and/or belt becomes undone during the contest the contestant is obliged to quickly fix it back to the correct position.
+This can be between Mate! and Hajime! or during any break in action.
+The referee will award a penalty (shido or hansoku-make if it is the third penalties) towards the contestant (s) who does not re-adjust their judogi correctly between the mate and the subsequent Hajime!.

 To intentionally disarrange his own or his opponent's judogi; to untie or retie the belt or the trousers without the referee's permission; to intentionally lose time arranging his judogi and belt.
-The referee should never touch a judoka's judogi or belt.
+The referee should never touch a contestant's judogi or belt.